 Do I need to remove the rub before cooking?

 No!
-Leave it on — that’s where all the flavor is hiding.
+Leave it on — that's where all the flavor compounds are hiding.
+The rub forms a protective layer that helps create the signature bark through chemical reactions during cooking.

 Conclusion

-Whether you're a weekend warrior firing up the Weber or a competitive pitmaster chasing rib glory, understanding the basics of BBQ powder can elevate your game dramatically.
+Whether you're a weekend warrior firing up the Weber or a competitive pitmaster chasing rib glory, understanding the science behind BBQ powder can elevate your game dramatically.

-From ingredient selection to application technique, and from regional styles to homemade experimentation, there’s no shortage of ways to make your flavor pop.
-Remember, the best BBQ powder is the one you enjoy — so don’t be afraid to tweak, test, and taste until you find your sweet spot.
+From molecular interactions between spice compounds and meat proteins to regional traditions rooted in historical spice trade routes, there's no shortage of ways to make your flavor pop.
+Remember, the best BBQ powder is the one tailored to your specific meat, cooking method, and desired chemical reactions — so don't be afraid to experiment with precision.

 So the next time you reach for that jar of mystery spices, think beyond the label.
-Because with the right blend, a sprinkle can spark joy, a dash can deliver drama, and a full rub can transform meat into magic.
+Because with the right understanding of flavor chemistry, a sprinkle can spark joy, a dash can deliver drama, and a full rub can transform meat into molecular magic.